microsoft/pybryt/docs/annotations/index.rst

    pybryt.Value(arr, atol=1e-3, rtol=1e-5)

 Invariants
 ++++++++++

-PyBryt supports :ref:`invariants<invariants>`, which are conditions that allow for objects with different structures to be considered "equal" from PyBryt's perspective.
-To use invariants on a value, pass the invariant objects in a list to the ``invariants`` argument of the constructor:
+Similar to numerical tolerances, which allow the student's solution to deviate from the reference value, PyBryt allows specifying conditions when other data types should be considered equal.
+PyBryt supports defining these conditions using :ref:`invariants<invariants>`.
+To use invariants on a value, we need to pass the invariant objects as a list to the ``invariants`` argument of the :py:class:`Value<pybryt.Value>` constructor.
+For instance, let us say we want to allow the student's solution (string) to be case-insensitive.

 .. code-block:: python